Design for Business – an important link between creative education and business

 They asked a selection of the judges to provide insight into their own personal route to business and to offer advice for young creatives starting out on their path today.

-Turn your passion into a viable business
+Designed for Business – turn your passion into a viable business

 Sam Hood, Founder & Creative Director of Amara: